MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

  - **OriginalImage**: The original image before processing.
  - **Fields**: The extracted fields by the AI model.
  - **Tables**: The extracted tables by the AI model.
- - **Results**: Contains all the outputs returned by the AI Model: fields, tables, confidence scores, page numbers and bounding boxes.
+ - **Results**: Contains all the outputs returned by the AI Model along with advanced properties.
+For each value returned by the AI model, you can access:
+    - **BoundingBox** The coordinates on the form for the extracted field.
+    - **Confidence** How confident the model is in its prediction of the extracted text.
+    - **PageNumber** The number of the page where the extracted text is located.
+    - **Value** The extracted text value.

 >[!NOTE]
 > These properties changed recently; if you are not seeing these properties in your app, you will have to manually update the property names.
 [More information](powerapps-controls-2020wave1)